BlogChoosing the Right Care

 Bottom Line

 This is not one conversation — it's a process.
 Expect it to take time.
 The goal isn't to win an argument; it's to help your parent feel heard, respected, and supported as you navigate this together.
+If you're unsure what level of care your parent actually needs, reviewing the signs it's time for assisted living can help you build a clearer case.
+And if cost is a concern your parent keeps raising, understanding how assisted living compares to home care costs can reframe the financial picture entirely.

 If your parent is actively refusing help, read: What to Do When Your Parent Refuses Help